Published by: Lexicon Entertainment

 Penumbra Overture is best described as a first person survival-horror action adventure game.
 Right from the beginning there’s a sense of doom and foreboding as the character you’ll play as, Philip, talks about the death of his mother, a letter from his father (who abandoned him before he was born) and his own downfall.
 You’ll begin playing as Philip just as he has arrived in Greenland in the midst of a blizzard.
 Not long after arriving in Greenland you’ll descend underground into the darkness and from this moment on the game becomes an intimidating affair that fans of the survival-horror genre should appreciate.

 Where Penumbra differs from most survival-horror games is in you need to interact with objects.
-This isn't your usual, typical adventure game so you use an object by simply selecting to use one object with another.
+This isn’t your usual, typical adventure game so you use an object by simply selecting to use one object with another.
 The game has an advanced physics system that requires you to literally perform the required actions with the mouse.
+This is the same when you deal with Bitcoins too.
+You have to select the bitcoin you need according to your budget or requirement and then later use it to purchase other goods and services for the sellers.
+Feel free to check blog written by different experts to discover how the industry of Bitcoins is flourishing.
 Very early in the game you find a metal hatch on the ground with one of those wheel-like locks that need to be turned in order for the hatch to be opened.
-In a normal adventure game you'd simply chose to use the hatch and it would be opened.
-In Penumbra Overture you'll put your cursor over the wheel and it will change to a hand icon.
-Once the hand icon appears you'll need to click and hold the left mouse button and then make the necessary movements with your mouse in order to open the hatch.
+In a normal adventure game you’d simply chose to use the hatch and it would be opened.
+In Penumbra Overture you’ll put your cursor over the wheel and it will change to a hand icon.
+Once the hand icon appears you’ll need to click and hold the left mouse button and then make the necessary movements with your mouse in order to open the hatch.
 Draws can be opened and many other objects can be interacted with in this way.
-To look at an object you'll simply right click when an eye icon appears.
-Combat in the game is preferably a last resort but when faced with an enemy you'll have to really swing your melee weapons in order to deliver a harmful blow.
-It's important to make it clear though that the game is not really about combat and for the most part it's not an option as the enemies are too strong to simply take an aggressive approach.
-For virtually the entire first episode stealth is called for and it's the only way to progress.
+To look at an object you’ll simply right click when an eye icon appears.
+Combat in the game is preferably a last resort but when faced with an enemy you’ll have to really swing your melee weapons in order to deliver a harmful blow.
+It’s important to make it clear though that the game is not really about combat and for the most part it’s not an option as the enemies are too strong to simply take an aggressive approach.
+For virtually the entire first episode stealth is called for and it’s the only way to progress.

 One area I thought Penumbra Overture could have been much better is the storyline.
 Sure the game is dark and creepy (although as we’ll mention in a moment it’s not so creepy for deaf gamers) and this helps to set the mood but what is lacking is a quality storyline.
 Of course this is just the first third of the game and it’s a little harsh to be too disappointed with the storyline when you’ve only seen a portion of it but unless it picks up quite a lot then it’s hard to get excited about it.
 The fact that you don’t see your character doesn’t do the apparently weak storyline any good.
 Part of the charm with point ‘n click adventure games is that you get to associate with the character you see on the screen for practically the whole game.
 That’s not the case here though and it does feel odd.
 Some might be put off by the combat, which you can’t always avoid, and the fact that you can die (which isn’t unknown in an adventure game but nevertheless I’ve always found it to be irritating).